Extreme Values of Permutation Statistics: Outlook

 \section{Outlook}

-There are several directions for desirable extensions of these results for other statistics and settings.
-However, the requirements of the specific proof methods based on Theorem~\ref{thmfeller2} and Corollary~\ref{cor:sumDec} are an obstacle towards extensions.
-For our methods, it is indispensable to know a factorization of the generating function, as it leads to an independent sum decomposition of the permutation statistic.
-Furthermore, variances need to have a suitable order to satisfy the control condition $|X_k| < \lambda_ns_n$ in Theorem~\ref{thmfeller2}.
-While CLTs can be proven without additive decompositions (e.g., those on the \textit{two-sided Eulerian statistic} $X_T(w) := X_\des(w) + X_\des(w^{-1})$ in \cite{bruck2019central}), they are crucial for our analysis of extreme values.
+There are several interesting ways to extend these results to other statistics and settings.
+However, the requirements of the specific proof methods based on Theorems~\ref{thmfeller2} and~\ref{thm3.2.4} are an obstacle to such extensions.
+For these methods, it is essential to know a factorization of the generating function, since it corresponds to an independent sum decomposition of the permutation statistic.
+Furthermore, the variances must be of appropriate magnitude to satisfy the control condition $|X_k| < \lambda_ns_n$ in Theorem~\ref{thmfeller2}.
+While CLTs can be proved without additive decompositions (e.g., those on the \textit{two-sided Eulerian statistic} $X_T(w) := X_\des(w) + X_\des(w^{-1})$ in \cite{bruck2019central}), they are crucial for our analysis of extreme values.

+An elaborate list of permutation statistics is provided within the database \cite{FindStat}.
+Many of these are asymptotically normal and satisfy the Berry--Esseen bound, which gives a Gumbel statement by Theorem~\ref{thm5.1} with a low bound of $k_n$.
+In each of these cases, it is an open question to obtain a subexponential bound of $k_n,$ or at least one that permits the uniform triangular array $(X_{nj})_{j=1,\ldots,n}$.

-There is also interest in joint distributions of two or more permutation statistics, e.g., $(\des(w), \des(w^{-1}))$.
-To study the extreme value theory in this context, a multivariate generalization of Theorem~\ref{thmfeller2} is required.
-Then, it can be shown that triangular arrays of joint permutation statistics are attracted towards the multivariate Gumbel distribution with independent marginals.
+There is also interest in joint distributions of two or more permutation statistics, e.g., $(\inv(w), \des(w))$ or $(\des(w), \des(w^{-1}))$.
+The main challenge here is the dependence structure between the components, which means that new methods are necessary.
+Since the first posting of this paper, this problem has been addressed in \cite{dorr2023extremes}.
+Similar challenges arise when investigating the numbers of inversions or descents within other structures and distributions on permutation groups, such as conjugacy classes \cite{fulman1998distribution, kim2020central}, multisets or the Mallows distribution~\cite{he2022central}.